itn-trust/itn-did-spec/README.md

 ![ITN_SDK](https://github.com/itn-trust/itn-did-spec/assets/18353464/6135b073-c085-41fd-8ea4-f80e64e0485d)

+One of the protocols is Identity Protocol provides methods to manage DIDs.
+One of the managers is DID Document Manager provide a set of functions to manage DID Documents.

+`Conirm with Umed & Andreas - here I am only providing necessary information related to DIDs & DID Document.
+Is that okay?`

 ## Conformance

 The keywords MAY, MUST, MUST NOT, RECOMMENDED, SHOULD, and SHOULD NOT in this document are to be interpreted...
 TBD `Not sure if required`